 Tidal Flats Exploration: Dates vary

 Every twelve hours, the waters of Provincetown Harbor retreat to reveal an exciting world of hidden creatures.
 Despite their barren appearance, tidal flats are highly productive systems that support large numbers of animals.
 JoinÂ CCS naturalists on the beach and discover the secrets of the tidal flats.
 Meet at the West End Breakwater, adjacent to the Provincetown Inn. $3 for non-members, members free.
 All ages welcome.
 No reservations required.
-Visit the Events page for a full schedule.
+Check back for 2017 summer programs.

 Naturalist Kayak Tours: Dates vary